sjltaylor/action.js/README.markdown

 action.js is a javascript framework for push state routing intended for greenfield apps.

-## How to use action.js to define routes for you application
+## How to use action.js to define routes for your application

     routesHelper = actions(app, {
     	'/'						: 'default'